TX Marketing I - Building a Real Estate Practice (30 Hrs PDF) TREC #0536 $128

 TREC PROCTORING Guideline Update effective September 1, 2017

 New guidelines now require students of this course to have their exams proctored and you have the right to request a criminal history evaluation (where applicable) before enrolling in the courses or applying for a license.

 Under the new rules, you will be required to find a proctor. to find an eligible Proctor and give the exam in his/her presence to qualify for a completion certificate

-(A) employees at official testing or learning/tutoring centers;
+1 Employees at official testing or learning/tutoring centers

-(B) librarians at a school, university, or public library;
+2 Librarians at a school, university, or public library

-(D) clergy who are affiliated with a specific temple, synagogue, mosque, or church; and
+4 Clergy who are ordained/certified and affiliated with a specific temple, synagogue, mosque, or church